Health in Brazil: Health situation in Brazil

 Brazil has reduced the malaria incidence by over 56%in the past decade compared to the year 2000, but yet it is the country in the region of the americas with the highest number of cases.

 Dengue is found in all the states of the country, with 4 viral stereotypes.
 Reported cases: 1.649.008 (2014).

 In 2014 occurred the introduction of the Chikungunya fever virus in the country, and in 2015 the Zika virus, which are transmitted by Aedes aegypti.
 The vector is being faced with the strategy of Integrated Management vector and community awareness approach.

 In September, 30th 2020 the country has recorded more than 142.000 deaths linked to COVID-19 and more than 4.745.464 confirmed cases.
 It is one of the worst affected country just behind The US and India.

+More than 3.5 million cases of dengue were confirmed by governments in Latin America in the first three months of 2024, compared with 4.5 million in all of 2023, making 2024 on track to be the worst year for dengue ever recorded.

 Life expectancy

 The life expectancy of the Brazilian population increased from 71.16 years in 1998 to 76.76 years in 2018, according to the Brazilian Institute of Geography and Statistics (IBGE), and currently 76.76 years in 2018.
-The data indicate a significant progress compared with 59.50 years in 1940.
+Life expectancy was 59.50 years in 1940.

 Demographic projections foresee the continuation of this process, estimating a life expectancy in Brazil around 77.39 years in 2020.
 According to the IBGE, Brazil will need some time to catch up with Japan, Hong Kong (China), Switzerland, Iceland, Australia, France and Italy, where the average life expectancy is already over 82.
 Although, research has shown that Brazil could achieve an expectancy of around 80.12 years by 2030 and pass 82 by 2040 and 2050 will be over 85 years.

 The decline in mortality at young ages and the increase in longevity, combined with the decline of fecundity and the accentuated increase of degenerative chronic diseases, caused a rapid process of demographic and epidemiological transition, imposing a new public health agenda in the face of the complexity of the new morbidity pattern.

 Infant mortality

+For example, mortality among indigenous infants in 2000 was more than triple that of the general population, highlighting the importance of tailored health policies to address disparities in health outcomes for Brazil's Indigenous Peoples.
+Sanitation, education and per capita income are the most important explanatory factors of poor child health in Brazil.

+According to De Souza et al. (2021), prenatal care is one of the most important indicators of maternal and infant health; their research demonstrated that in 2012, the number of women who began prenatal care in the first quarter of pregnancy increased from 0.34 to 0.79 in 2015 and the number of prenatal consultations, increased from 1.03 in 2012 to 3.94 in 2015.